 High School Coursework

-College admissions officers understand that there is a major shift in the way high school students are taking classes and receiving grades this spring.
+College admissions officers understand that there is a major shift in the way high school students are taking classes and receiving grades during the pandemic.
 Applications will be considered within the context of how COVID-19 has changed the nature of high school itself–especially with the introduction of pass/fail grading systems and potentially altered content areas.

 - Consider supplementing your coursework with virtual learning tools.
 Class Central is a great resource and search engine for finding free online courses that may interest you.